About We Help The Missing

 She is a loved and valued member of We Help The Missing with great compassion and insight into missing persons.

-Kimberly Collis - SAR director
+Kimberly Collis - SAR director and private investigator

 Kim is a private investigator with A-Team Investigative Services.
 She has been a member of Red Rock Search and Rescue since 2015.
 After the disappearance of a local teen, Macin Smith, a division was formed in the St. George area to help search.
 She spent the next year and a half studying and attending every training class she could get her hands on to prepare for her NASAR SARTECH II certification (a national search and rescue certification that consists of written and practical exams to ensure that you are knowledgeable in SAR skills) Kim has a strong desire to help others and bring families together.
 She and has taken multiple courses to expand her knowledge, such as social media investigations, wilderness and psychological first aid, search tactics for persons with Alzheimer’s/Dementia, Autism, and Mental illness.
 In June 2017 she attended a 3 day man-tracking course from Fernando Moreria’s Professional Tactical Tracking school where she became a POST certified Basic Tracker.
 Her latest accomplishment was a wilderness survival trip where, alone, she had to build a shelter, start a fire without matches, collect water from the local vegetation, and attempted to catch her own food.